Is the Cabin Zero Military 28L the Best Personal Item Backpack for European Budget Airlines?

 Laptop Sleeve

-The laptop sleeve is inside the main compartment rather than in a separate external section, which I know divides opinion, but I’ve come to prefer it.
-My laptop feels more secure against casual theft; there’s no risk of a side compartment becoming unzipped and accidentally propelling my laptop skywards.
-It doesn’t add more bulk or extra weight, but my laptop still feels protected, wedged between the thick external back padding and my packing cube of clothes inside.
+The laptop sleeve is inside the main compartment rather than in a separate external section, which will divide opinion, but I’ve come to prefer it.
+My laptop feels more secure against casual theft; there’s no risk of a side compartment unzipping and accidentally propelling it skywards.
+It doesn’t add bulk or extra weight, but my laptop still feels protected, wedged between the thick external back padding and my clothes.
+Just pack your clothes in a packing cube so everything isn’t on display when you unzip your bag to get your laptop out.

 Both my current ultralight sub 1Kg 13.3″ laptop and my previous 16″ LG Gram fit, so it’s a little more generous in size than the advertised 15.6″ spec suggests.
-The last update to the Cabin Zero Military 28L added a suspended bottom to the laptop sleeve, so your laptop should be safe even if you drop your bag on the ground.
+The last update to the Cabin Zero Military 28L added a suspended bottom to the laptop sleeve, so your laptop should be safe even if you drop your bag.
 If you do want a separate laptop section, Cabin Zero also stocks the Cabin Zero Classic Tech 28, which has this.

 Pockets

 There’s just enough, but not too many: The large front pocket is genuinely useful rather than decorative.
-It takes a jacket, a crossbody bag, snacks, or anything bulky you want to keep accessible without digging.
+It takes a jacket, a small crossbody bag, snacks, or any other bulky items you want to keep accessible without digging.

 The two internal pockets are both a good size.
 Then there’s one external water bottle pocket, which fits my 490mL Dopper water bottle.
 Taller bottles can be further secured with the top compression strap, so your water bottle doesn’t fall out or, worse still, turn into a flying weapon when you handle the bag and take it on and off.